alannarisse/natureofcode/README.md

-# natureofcode
+# Nature of Code
-exercises from the new nature of code book 2024
+Exercises from the new [nature of code](https://natureofcode.com/) book 2024